- Nanny Services

 NHS data shows that more than 80,000 people a year need hospital treatment for injuries such as falls, cuts and burns during the festive period, with the Christmas celebrations creating their own set of unique risks, including:

 - Burn risks from candles, fireplaces and hot food

 - Choking hazards from small decorations and plastic items

 - Poisoning risks from mistletoe and spoiled food

-Of course, bringing up these potential dangers is not intended to spoil anybody’s festive fun.
-But for any parent - particularly those with young children - it's important to keep them in mind, especially at a time when the house is likely to be full of family members and high spirits, and parental attention may be focused on other things.
+Of course, bringing up these potential safety hazards at home is not intended to spoil anybody’s festive fun.
+But for any caregiver - particularly those with young children - it's important to keep them in mind, especially at a time when the house is likely to be full of family members and high spirits, and adult attention may be focused on other things.

-Here at Nannies Matter, we know that keeping a child safe is always the number one priority for parents at any time of year, which is why we've put together this handy guide to the potential hazards that Christmas can bring, and actions you can take to reduce the risk of any accidents.
+Here at Nannies Matter, we know that keeping a child safe and sound is always the number one priority for parents and nannies at any time of year, which is why we've put together this handy guide to the potential safety hazards at home that Christmas can bring, and actions you can take to reduce the risk of any accidents.

 If you'd like to speak to a member of our team about your nanny needs during Christmas or any other time of year, call Nannies Matter today on 0800 121 4881, or complete our online contact form and we'll be in touch.